 Note: Make sure to align the drive connector to the SATA connector at the back edge inside the drive bay of the ShareCenter.
 Gently push the drive in until it connects.
 When a drive is inserted properly, you will feel it "set" into the connector.
 Some hard drives that are thin or oddly shaped may need to be inserted carefully into position.
-If a drive is not properly set in place, the hard drive LED will not illuminate after powering on the device.
+If a drive is not properly set in place, the hard drive icon will not illuminate on the OLED screen after powering on the device.